 With Google, IBM, Microsoft and others investing billions of dollars into artificial intelligence, does this mean the everyday investor should follow along?

 Artificial intelligence is arguably already one of the most important industries in the world, and as most futurists predict, it is growing in importance every day.
-You should invest not only your money, but your time in understanding some of the important implications of the technology.
+You should invest not only your money (check out this investment calculator), but also your time in understanding some of the important implications of the technology.

 As Steve Omohundro points out, the field of artificial intelligence is at an inflection point of huge opportunities, great disruption, arms races, and even dangers.

 Here are some of the major factors why AI should weigh heavily on you as you plan for the future.

 1. Major Companies Are Investing Big Money in AI